console.systems

 Tuesday, March 26, 2024

-I wish I didn’t have to use this abomination of a software from Microsoft, but I have to.
-After spending countless hours I had to document this in case I have to go through this again.
+I wish I didn’t have to use this abomination of a software from MicroSlop, but I have to.
+After spending countless hours (and even more in 2026) I had to document this, at least for my own sake.

-2. apt install msopenjdk-11 (comes from Microsoft’s repository, which you added at the previous step).
+2. sudo apt install msopenjdk-11 (comes from MicroSlop’s repository, which you added at the previous step).

 3. Symlink openjdk-11-jdk to msopenjdk-11: